Intrinsic Riemannian Functional Data Analysis for Sparse Longitudinal Observations: Asymptotic properties

-In the above the dependency of $\tilde{Q}_{n}(y,t)$ and $\tilde{\mu}(t)$ on the sample size $n$ arises from the parameter $h_{\mu}=h_{\mu}(n)$.
-Let $F^\ast(y,t)=\expect d^2_{\manifold}(Y(t),p)$.
-The following imposed regularity on the mean function or related quantities is adapted from \cite{Petersen2019} and is specialized to the Riemannian manifold. \begin{assumption} ~ \begin{enumerate}[label=\textup{(\alph*)}] \item The mean curve $\mu(t)$ is twice continuously differentiable.
-The minimizer $\tilde{\mu}$ exists and is unique. \item For any $\delta>0$
+The following regularity on the mean function or related quantities is adapted from \cite{Petersen2019} and is specialized to the Riemannian manifold.
+Part \ref{ass:mu:b:0} states that the Fr\'echet mean is well separated from the other points in terms of the Fr\'echet function $F^\ast(y,t):=\expect d_{\manifold}^2(X(t),y)$, while part \ref{ass:mu:c} basically amounts to convexity of $F^\ast(\cdot,t)$ around $\mu(t)$; they hold, for example, when the manifold has nonpositive curvature or the data sufficiently concentrate on a geodesically convex region.